Liga Nacional de Futsal

-The Liga Nacional de Futsal (LNF) is the premier futsal league in Brazil, and was created in 1996 with the purpose of setting up a championship with the best futsal teams of the country, corresponding to the Brazilian Football Championship Série A. It is organized by the Brazilian Futsal Confederation (CBFS).
+The Liga Nacional de Futsal (LNF) (English: National Futsal League) is the premier futsal league in Brazil, and was created in 1996 with the purpose of setting up a championship with the best futsal teams of the country, corresponding to the Brazilian Football Championship Série A. It is organized by the Brazilian Futsal Confederation (CBFS).

 The winner (and sometimes the runner-up) qualifies to the Supercopa do Brasil de Futsal.

 The Championship

 History

 The league was created in 1996, with the aim to improve the most important Brazilian clubs and help the growth of the sport in the country.
 The league was inspired by the American basketball league (NBA).
 On April 27, 1996, the Liga Futsal started.

 Franchise system

 To be eligible to participate in the league, there are three options available: buy a franchise, be appointed by a company which owns a franchise, or be invited by the league.
 It is necessary to send a proposal to the Liga Futsal, which will analyze and decide if the team's participation will be accepted, in a general assembly involving all the franchise representatives.
 Currently, a franchise is worth R$300,000.00.